EmmaKola/Nova-Med-Solutions/README.md

   <tr>
     <td width="960">
       <h3>Executive Takeaway</h3>
       The business is profitable when demand is strong, but revenue momentum is uneven.
-The immediate opportunity is to use historical sales peaks to improve forecasting, campaign timing, and stock planning, while investigating why February underperforms so sharply.
-This gives stakeholders a clearer path: preserve the current cost discipline, then improve the predictability of demand.
+The high performing mobth with sales peaks should be leveraged to improve forecasting, campaign timing, and stock planning, while investigating why February underperforms so sharply.
     </td>
   </tr>
 </table>